-The Company's compensation program for directors who are not employees of the Company consists of annual cash fees and fully vested stock awards granted pursuant to the Roto-Rooter, Inc. 2004 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2004 Incentive Plan") and the Chemed Corporation 2006 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2006 Incentive Plan").
+The Company's compensation program for directors who are not employees of the Company consists of annual cash fees and fully vested stock awards granted pursuant to the Roto-Rooter, Inc. 2004 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2004 Incentive Plan"), the Chemed Corporation 2006 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2006 Incentive Plan") and the Chemed Corporation 2010 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2010 Incentive Plan").
 Directors who are not employees of the Company may also participate in the Chemed Corporation Deferred Compensation Plan for Non-Employee Directors (the "Director Deferred Compensation Plan"), which is described below.
-Directors who are employees of the Company do not receive cash compensation for their service as directors, but do receive annual fully vested stock awards for such service pursuant to the 2004 Incentive Plan and the 2006 Incentive Plan.
+Directors who are employees of the Company do not receive cash compensation for their service as directors, and do not receive annual fully vested stock awards for such service.

-The Board reviews and sets the cash compensation for non-employee directors and the fully vested stock awards for all directors.
+The Board reviews and sets the cash compensation and fully vested stock awards for non-employee directors.
 In making its determination, the Board seeks input from the Compensation Committee's independent compensation consultant, Compensation Strategies, Inc., as well as certain executive officers of the Company, and considers any such input, including as to the level of compensation necessary to attract and retain qualified directors, among the factors it reviews in setting the amount of compensation.
 Director compensation is generally reviewed by the Board on an annual basis.

-Effective May 16, 2006, each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$20,000 and a fee of \$3,000 for each Board meeting attended.
-Mr. Walsh is paid an additional annual fee of \$135,000 for his service as Chairman of the Board.
-Each member of the Board's Audit Committee (other than its chairman), Compensation/Incentive Committee (the "Compensation Committee") (other than its chairman) and Nominating Committee (including its chairman) is paid an additional annual fee of \$10,000, \$3,500 and \$7,000, respectively, for his or her service on that Committee.
-The chair of the Audit Committee is paid \$20,000 per year, and the chair of the Compensation Committee is paid \$5,250 per year.
+Effective May 16, 2011, each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$45,000 and a fee of \$3,000 for each Board meeting attended.
+Non-employee directors also receive annual fully vested stock awards in the amount of \$60,000.
+Mr. Walsh is paid an additional annual fee of \$145,000 for his service as Chairman of the Board, which was increased from \$135,000 in May of 2011.
+Each member of the Board's Audit Committee (other than its chairman), Compensation/Incentive Committee (the "Compensation Committee") (other than its chairman) and Nominating Committee (including its chairman) is paid an additional annual fee of \$10,000, \$7,000 and \$7,000, respectively, for his or her service on that Committee.
+The chair of the Audit Committee is paid \$25,000 per year, and the chair of the Compensation Committee is paid \$7,500 per year.
 A Committee member also is paid \$1,000 for each Committee meeting (other than meetings of the Nominating Committee) attended unless the Committee meeting is on the same day as a meeting of the Board of Directors, in which case Committee members are paid \$500 for attendance at the Committee meeting.
+In May 2011 the annual Board retainer increased from \$35,000 to \$45,000, the Compensation Committee annual retainer increased from \$5,000 to \$7,000, and the Audit Committee chair's annual payment increased from \$20,000 to \$25,000.
 Messrs.
-McNamara and Hutton, who are employees of the Company, do not receive cash compensation for their service as directors, but do receive annual fully vested stock awards, as detailed below.
-Each member of the Board of Directors and of a Committee is additionally reimbursed for reasonable travel expenses incurred in connection with attendance at Board and Committee meetings.
+McNamara and Hutton, who are employees of the Company, do not receive compensation for their service as directors.
+Each member of the Board of Directors and of a Committee is additionally reimbursed for continuing education expenses and reasonable travel expenses incurred in connection with attendance at Board and Committee meetings.

-In May 2009, Messrs.
-Gemunder, Grace, Krebs, Saunders and Wood and Ms. Lindell each received \$37,770 in the form of a fully vested stock award of 1,000 shares of Capital Stock.
-Ms. Sandra Laney, now a director emeritus, was then a director and also received such award.
-Mr. Walsh also received the cash equivalent of a fully vested stock award of 1,000 shares of Capital Stock, or \$37,770.
-During 2009, Messrs.
-McNamara and Hutton each received \$15,108 in the form of a fully vested stock award of 400 shares of Capital Stock.
+In May 2011, Messrs.
+Gemunder, Grace, Krebs, Rice, Saunders and Wood and Ms. Lindell each received \$60,066 in the form of a fully vested stock award of 866 shares of Capital Stock.
+Mr. Walsh also received the cash equivalent of a fully vested stock award of 866 shares of Capital Stock, or \$60,066.